No evidence for local $H_0$ anisotropy from Tully--Fisher or supernova distances: Flow model of S25

 where $\Phi(x)$ is the cumulative density function of the standard normal distribution, defined as

 We assume only a lower threshold in $\etaobs$ in \ac{CF4} and \SFI, while in 2MTF we impose both a lower and upper threshold.
 We marginalise over $r$ and $\eta_{\rm true}$ as

 where $\pi(r \mid \bm{\theta})$ is defined in~\cref{eq:empirical_prior_distance}.
 Rather than modelling the full H\textsc{I} selection of the \ac{TFR} sample, which is the primary reason why the \ac{TFR} samples do not extend to higher redshifts, we follow~\cite{Lavaux_Virbius} and adopt an effective treatment by setting the distance prior to~\cref{eq:empirical_prior_distance}, which incorporates both the homogeneous and inhomogeneous Malmquist bias.
 We may either sample $r$ and $\eta_{\rm true}$ for each galaxy directly with an \ac{HMC} sampler, or marginalise over them numerically at each \ac{MCMC} step.
 The former is computationally faster, while the latter yields a lower-dimensional parameter space suitable for evidence computation.
 Because evidence values are central to this work, we adopt the latter approach and evaluate the two-dimensional integral numerically on a grid in $r$ and $\eta_{\rm true}$ at each \ac{MCMC} step.
+We define a fixed radial distance grid ranging from $0.001$ to $201~\Mpch$ with a step size of $0.5~\Mpch$, which is sufficient given that the~\citetalias{Carrick_2015} field is smoothed on scales of $4~\Mpch$.
+For $\etatrue$, we adopt an adaptive binning scheme.
+The Gaussian likelihood term $\mathcal{L}(\etaobs \mid \etatrue)$ determines the region of $\etatrue$ that carries non-negligible probability mass.
+Accordingly, for each source we define a grid spanning $\etaobs \pm 5\sigma_\eta$, discretised into $31$ equally spaced steps, and evaluate the likelihood over a $402\times31$ grid at each \ac{MCMC} iteration.
+We then marginalise over this two-dimensional grid using Simpson's rule.
+This computation is performed on GPUs using our \texttt{JAX}-based implementation\footnote{\url{https://github.com/jax-ml/jax}}.
+To verify that the numerical integration does not introduce bias, we compared the results to a model in which the latent parameters $\etatrue$ were explicitly sampled and found the posteriors to be consistent.

 We compute the model evidence, $\mathcal{Z}$, defined as the integral of the likelihood weighted by the prior over the parameter space,

 where $D$ represents the data and $\bm{\theta}$ the model parameters.
 The ratio of evidences between two models, known as the Bayes factor, quantifies the relative statistical support for one model over another, assuming equal prior model probabilities.